 Tall, lithe and charming, Bhumika Arora has beautifully plucked out of a period of relative obscurity and is turning heads, in India and across the world.
 Established fashion publications like Vogue have gone on to state, “Bhumika radiates a confidence and beauty that is quite rare in a business populated by sameness.”

-Just a few years back, Bhumika harboured the quintessential dream to make it big, hailing from a relatively small city of Karnal and is today named a Supermodel by Vogue India.
-One of India’s newest supermodels and a charming addition to the list of androgynous models in India, Arora has racked up appearances for Armani Prive, Fendi, Bottega Veneta and many more luxury and fashion brands.
+Just a few years ago, Bhumika harboured the quintessential dream to make it big, hailing from a relatively small city.
+Today, she has been labelled a supermodel.
+One of India’s newest supermodels and a charming addition to the list of androgynous models in India, Bhumika Arora has racked up appearances for Armani Prive, Fendi, Bottega Veneta and many more luxury and fashion brands.